HenessA/rna_project_2023/DSSR/README.md

 # DDSR

-Here we only consider as exemple the 1CSL.pdb file.
+Concerning the output file that shows some exemples of results, we only consider as exemple the 1CSL.pdb file.

 1/ Download the [dssr](https://github.com/EvryRNA/rna_angles_prediction_dssr/tree/main) folder from the github link + download the pdb file on the RCSB PDB database.